2025 South American U-17 Championship squads

-The 2025 South American U-17 Championship will be an international football tournament to be held in Colombia from 27 March to 12 April 2025.
+The 2025 South American U-17 Championship was an international football tournament held in Colombia from 27 March to 12 April 2025.
 The ten CONMEBOL national teams involved in the tournament were required to register a squad of a minimum of 19 and a maximum of 23 players, including at least three goalkeepers.
 Players born between 1 January 2008 and 31 December 2010 (ages 15 to 17) were eligible to compete in the tournament (Regulations Articles 47 and 50).

+The age listed for each player is as of 27 March 2025, the first day of the tournament.
+A flag is included for coaches who are of a different nationality than their own national team.

 Group A

 Colombia

 Colombia announced their squad of 23 players on 23 March 2025. Óscar Gómez replaced Jerónimo Moreno in the final list.